avito-tech/bioyino/README.md

 # Description #
-A fully statsd-protocol compliant server with carbon backend This server was written as a drop-in replacement for now unsupported (github's brubeck)[https://github.com/github/brubeck/issues]
+A fully statsd-protocol compliant server with carbon backend This server was written as a drop-in replacement for now unsupported [github's brubeck](https://github.com/github/brubeck/issues).

 # Features #